 Step One: Pre-Kaizen

-- Go to the “gembo,” the place where the work happens; to see the problem in its native environment for yourself.
+Go to the “gemba,” the place where the work happens; to see the problem in its native environment for yourself.

-- Decide if this is a problem you really want to solve.
+Decide if this is a problem you really want to solve presently.

 Step Two: The Kaizen Event

-Your team is gonna go in and you’re gonna solve a problem together–it should be fun!
+Surely your team is gonna go in and you’re gonna solve a problem together–it should be fun!
 So schedule some fun into your agenda so you can all have periodic breaks.
-Not only will that boost morale, it is necessary for a lot of people to take breaks and go back to problems in order to get their mind to provide an idea about the topic.
-Everybody should have a positive attitude toward participating in the Kaizen Event; and it is up to you to make that happen.
+As a matter of fact, this will boost morale, it is necessary for a lot of people to take breaks and go back to problems in order to get their mind in order to generate new ideas.
+Everybody should have a positive attitude toward participating in the Kaizen Event; therefore, it is up to you to make that happen.